harrietty/harrietryder.co.uk/src/blog/optimistic-concurrency.md

 - **DynamoDB** uses the mechanism of <a href="https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/WorkingWithItems.html#WorkingWithItems.ConditionalUpdate" target="_blank" rel="noopener noreferrer">Conditional Updating</a>, where you can declare that the item should only be updated if certain values match what you expect.
 You could check a version number, or you could check that a property hasn't been changed by someone else.

-- Rails uses version numbers, which is calls <a href="https://blog.kiprosh.com/implement-optimistic-locking-in-rails/" target="_blank" rel="noopener noreferrer">Optimistic Locking</a>.
+- Rails uses version numbers, which it calls <a href="https://blog.kiprosh.com/implement-optimistic-locking-in-rails/" target="_blank" rel="noopener noreferrer">Optimistic Locking</a>.

 - Azure's CosmosDB gives every document an <a href="https://docs.microsoft.com/en-us/azure/cosmos-db/database-transactions-optimistic-concurrency?irgwc=1&OCID=AID2000142_aff_7593_1243925&tduid=%28ir__spfhq39rt9kftkabkk0sohz3x22xni99q9xxsasq00%29%287593%29%281243925%29%28je6NUbpObpQ-eQuFHzSCimUVNDuxI6.GGA%29%28%29&irclickid=_spfhq39rt9kftkabkk0sohz3x22xni99q9xxsasq00#optimistic-concurrency-control" target="_blank" rel="noopener noreferrer">\_etag</a> property, which it updates automatically when the item is saved.